skyfielders/python-skyfield/skyfield/documentation/bibliography.rst

     but found the USNO site to always be the better starting point.

-*The ΔT pages at the NASA Eclipse Web Site*
+*The ∆T pages at the NASA Eclipse Web Site*

     | http://eclipse.gsfc.nasa.gov/SEhelp/deltatpoly2004.html

-    While most of the pages about ΔT at the Eclipse Web Site are a basic introduction to the concept, the “Polynomial Expressions” page provides something new: the polynomials that Espenak and Meeus used as their fit to ΔT when building their *Five Millennium Canon of Solar Eclipses: −1999 to +3000.*
+    While most of the pages about ∆T at the Eclipse Web Site are a basic introduction to the concept, the “Polynomial Expressions” page provides something new: the polynomials that Espenak and Meeus used as their fit to ∆T when building their *Five Millennium Canon of Solar Eclipses: −1999 to +3000.*

     When the day comes that I implement eclipse logic in Skyfield, I